anpham6/chrome-docs/source/cloud/gcp.rst

   - *GCPStorage* property **admin.configBucket.retentionPolicy** as `0` calls the method :target:`removeRetentionPeriod`.
   - *Firebase Admin* authentication using a path to a JSON file or an object representing a service account key is supported.
+  - *Firestore* aggregate and collection group partition queries are supported.
+  - *Firestore* method **findNearest** for vector queries as :alt:`VectorQueryOptions` was implemented.

 .. versionadded:: 0.9.0